portableant/republican-coins/README.md

 ```python
 python createLPgeoJson.py
 ```
 This dataset is well structured and I didn't need to go off and find additional data.
-The IDs for linked open data already exist - this is a product of LAWDI and NOMISMA - and we have access to pleiadesID, dbPediaID, VIAF and Nomisma IDs (and WOEID and OS IDs, but hey, they went...)
+The IDs for linked open data already exist - this is a product of LAWDI and NOMISMA - and we have access to pleiadesID, dbPediaID, Wikidata, VIAF and Nomisma IDs (and WOEID and OS IDs, but hey, they went...)
+Time period is linked to a Periodo identifier.

 All the work for linked data and RDF was done in around 2010-2013 and is discussed in these papers:
 * [Linking Portable Antiquities to a wider web](https://museologi.st/papers/linking-portable-antiquities-to-a-wider-web/)
 * [Portable Antiquities on the Web](https://museologi.st/papers/portable-antiquities-on-the-web/)
 * [Semantic Web Technologies Applied to Numismatic Collections](https://museologi.st/papers/semantic-web-technologies-applied-to-numismatic-collections/)